Late Game Situations: Do you call a timeout?

 - You get an additional 4.5 seconds to run a play before the ball has to be inbounded.
 Giving you 7.5 seconds to run a play.

 Part of my philosophy has come from my obsession of the NBA and always trying to learn from the best coaches in the World.
 I cannot remember the last time I watched an NBA game and the coach did not call a timeout at the end of a game to draw up a play.
-But lets get something clear, they aren’t just pulling plays out of the sky.
-Typically these are old plays or at least ones that the team has at least walked through or seen previously.
+But let’s get something clear, they aren’t just pulling plays out of the sky.
+Typically, these are plays that the team has practiced all season long.
 One thing that I learned from a current NBA coach is that he never draws up a new play during a game; avoiding any confusion or uncertainty.
-It is vital to set aside time in practice to a least walk through some end of game situations and new plays.
+It is vital to set aside time in practice to at least walk through some end of game situations and new plays.

 I would love to hear your feedback.
 What is your philosophy regarding late game situations?